 I want to maximise my time during summer for riding bikes.
 I feel, the best way to do this is to focus on gym and business during winter, then reduce my gym days and workload over summer.

 My solution: spend more time doing fewer, simpler sports.
 Trail running shoes are so much easier to travel with than a set of skis, but I still haven’t figured out how to get a bike into my carry on!

-I remember the first time I flew out of Australia.
-20kg worth of crap in my backpack and still nothing warm enough for a Swedish winter.
+The first time I flew out of Australia I had 20kg worth of crap in my backpack and nothing warm enough for a Swedish winter.

 Now when I travel solo, everything I need is in my carry on backpack, which doubles as a pretty good hiking backpack too.

 Yeah, I drank the “one-bag” kool-aid but man, it’s great.
 No waiting for luggage, no bloody wheely bags.

 My solution: packing everything I need, and nothing more.

 Easier Said Than Done